Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `line`: the TSV-formatted data.
 - `field_names`: names of the model fields in the data.
 - `timezone_in_use`: the timezone to use when parsing dates and datetimes.
+Some fields use their own timezones.
 - `database`: if given, sets the database that this instance belongs to.